ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func saveFileAsPdf(id: Int, saveAsPdfInteger: SaveAsPdfInteger, completion: @escaping (_ data: FileIntegerWrapper?, _ error: Error?) -> Void)
 ```

+Saves a file with the identifier specified in the request as a PDF document.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/save-file-as-pdf/).